-With one of the world’s fastest-growing economies and an e-commerce market that continues to dominate the globe, it might just be time to say ni hao to a business career in China.
+With China having one of the world’s fastest-growing economies and an e-commerce market that dominates the globe, it might just be time to say ni hao to a business career in the country.

 But even if your interests lie outside of e-markets, China is famously home to some of the most technologically advanced cities in the world.
-Particularly for aspiring business moguls, studying a degree in a financial hub such as Beijing or Shanghai can provide the connections needed to completely elevate your career.
+Hangzhou is a tech hub, hosting the headquarters of major players such as Alibaba, Ant Group, and more recently, AI company, DeepSeek.
+For aspiring business moguls, studying a degree in a financial hub such as Beijing or Shanghai can provide the connections needed to elevate your career.

 So, why is now the best time to study business in China?

-“If you’re doing anything to do with international business in this day and age at an MBA level, you cannot pretend that China isn’t an important market,” says Amber Miller-Greenman, a graduate of the International MBA (IMBA) program at the Renmin University of China, Renmin Business School.
+“If you’re doing anything to do with international business in this day and age at an MBA level, you cannot pretend that China isn’t an important market,” says Amber Miller-Greenman, a graduate of the International MBA (IMBA) program at the Renmin University of China, Renmin Business School, which is located in Beijing.

-Growing up in New Zealand with Chinese heritage, Amber always had an interest in the culture.
-However, it was only after starting her degree that she realized that making connections on the mainland was integral to propelling her career in tourism.
+Growing up in New Zealand with Chinese heritage, Amber always had an interest in Chinese culture.
+However, it was only after starting her degree that she realized that making connections in China was integral to propelling her career in tourism.

 While most of us know Alibaba for its well-priced electronics, there’s a lot more to the multinational online supplier than meets the eye.

-Using cutting-edge technology such as AI and data analytics, the Chinese e-commerce behemoth has been able to completely dominate the industry, with annual sales reaching over $100 billion in revenue.
+Using cutting-edge technology such as AI and data analytics, the Chinese e-commerce behemoth has been able to completely dominate the industry, with annual sales for 2024 reaching more than US$130 billion in revenue.

-For Rong Chen, who studied a Global MBA at Zhejiang University School of Management, being able to connect with innovative businesses such as these has had a massive impact on his career.
+For Rong Chen, who did a Global MBA at Zhejiang University School of Management, being able to connect with innovative businesses such as this has had a massive impact on his career.

-Zhejiang University is based in Hangzhou—Alibaba’s corporate home and a hub for several well-name companies.
+Zhejiang University is based in Hangzhou—Alibaba’s corporate home and a hub for several well-known companies.
+A graduate of the university founded DeepSeek, the AI organization that is disrupting the sector in 2025.

-“Companies often take risks which don’t always pay off, so learning from their mistakes in case studies is better preparing me to innovate successfully in my own career,” he says.
+“Companies often take risks which don’t always pay off, so learning from their mistakes in case studies is better preparing me to innovate successfully in my own career,” Rong says.

-A popular teaching style within business schools in China, students are made to take up hands-on projects with real-world companies, which pushes them to put theory into practice.
+A popular teaching tool within business schools in China, students take up hands-on projects with real-world companies, which pushes them to put theory into practice.

-When US-educated Annie Hu began a Global MBA at Tsinghua University School of Economics and Management, she found that having the opportunity to complete a project with a renowned investment company allowed her to become a lot more familiar with the Chinese style of management.
+When US-educated Annie Hu began a Global MBA at Tsinghua University School of Economics and Management, Beijing, she found that having the opportunity to complete a project with a renowned investment company enabled her to become a lot more familiar with the Chinese style of management.

 “It was an amazing opportunity to liaise with a real company, have regular meetings, conduct research, and compile a presentation,” she says.